 “Preload key requests” is a recommendation you may find while testing your website speed on PageSpeed Insights.
 In this age of Google Core Web Vitals, it is important that you fix this issue recommended on the PageSpeed Insights report.
 Today, we will learn how to preload key requests on WordPress sites easily.

 Key requests are made by the files that are required to be loaded to view the website and make it fully interactive.
 Sometimes, some of these key resources should be loaded sooner.
-This is why page speed testing tools like Google PageSpeed Insights recommend you to preload key requests in its reports.
+This is why page speed testing tools like Google PageSpeed Insights recommend you preload key requests in its reports.
 Today, we will learn how to preload key requests in WordPress.
 So, let’s get started.

 What Does Preload Key Requests Mean?